Nevada Off Grid Laws: An In-Depth Guide

 Mobile Homes

-Compared to other states, Nevada is friendly towards living in a mobile home.
+Nevada is more friendly towards living in a mobile home than other states.
 They are generally allowed in areas zoned as Rural Open Land, Residential Agriculture Districts, and Manufactured Home Residential Districts.
-However, it is generally not allowed to use a mobile home as an accessory dwelling on your property.
+However, using a mobile home as an accessory dwelling on your property is generally not allowed.

 Solar Electricity Laws in Nevada

 Nevada used to have terrible laws regarding solar energy: solar users connected to the grid had to pay additional fees, and there were no net metering rates.
-However, this changed with the passage of the Renewable Energy Bill of Rights in 2017.
+However, this changed with the Renewable Energy Bill of Rights passage in 2017.

-Under the new law, Nevadans are granted the right to generate and store renewable electricity on their property.
-The law also establishes net metering rates for grid-connected properties and also prevents the utility companies from charging solar customers additional fees.
+Under the new law, Nevadans can generate and store renewable electricity on their property.
+The law also establishes net metering rates for grid-connected properties and prevents utility companies from charging additional fees to solar customers.

-The law mostly addresses grid-tied solar energy systems.
-In areas where electric utilities are available, you might have trouble getting a Certificate of Occupancy for a home that is off-grid.
-The permitting process for off-grid energy systems can also be more complicated than with grid-tied systems in certain areas.
+The law mainly addresses grid-tied solar energy systems.
+In areas where electric utilities are available, you might have trouble getting a Certificate of Occupancy for an off-grid home.
+The permitting process for off-grid energy systems can be more complicated than grid-tied systems in certain areas.

 Also Read: